michaeldisaro/Michaelsoft.BodyGuard/README.md

 only at the right time to build a valid JWT or a valid user session.

-If these objectives will be achieved we will never have to loose time again configuring a WSO2/Gluu/Keycloak or scaffolding any identity schema for small to medium project where OAUTH/SSAML/etc. are not required.
+If these objectives will be achieved we will never have to loose time again configuring a WSO2/Gluu/Keycloak or scaffolding any identity schema for small to medium projects where OAUTH/SAML/SSOetc. are not required.

-We will just model our users like IDs, start a container/machine for BodyGuardServer and add the BodyGuardClient to our application.
+We will just model our schema with user IDs, start a container/machine for BodyGuardServer and add the BodyGuardClient to our application.

 Things to improve: